 Additional fees and expenses are associated with the program.
 A program fee of approximately \$500 per semester is charged for graduate nurse anesthesia students.
 This fee is covered by financial aid and covers most all of your program incurred expenses (software, parking, liability insurance, course fee, graduation fees, etc).
 Travel and housing at distant clinical sites beginning in the second year of the program is expected and is not covered in the program fees.
-These are the responsibility of the student.
+These are the responsibility of the student but can be included in your financial aid.